RakhithJK/OfficeDev-teams-toolkit-wiki/Build-an-AI-Agent-in-Teams.md

 Build with Assistants API:
 ![ai agent with assistants api](https://github.com/OfficeDev/TeamsFx/assets/15644078/90868166-115b-4394-a0d2-272bd985d0aa)

+<p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>

 ## How to understand the AI Agent project
-Teams Toolkit generates a standard project that has built-in features to demonstarte how a basic AI chatbot works as well as some configuration files that helps automate the development experience.
+Teams Toolkit generates a standard project that has built-in features to demonstrate how a basic AI chatbot works as well as some configuration files that help automate the development experience.

 Below are common files used for both options to build an AI Agent:
 | Folder       | Contents                                            |